 Welcome to Psychology!
-The Psychology Department is housed within the College of Science and Mathematics and currently offers a BA in psychology (on the ground and online), BS in psychological science, minor in psychology, concentration in behavioral services for children and their families and minor in neuroscience.
+The Psychology Department is housed within the College of Science and Mathematics and currently offers a BA in psychology (on the ground and online), BS in psychological science (in-person only), minor in psychology, concentration in behavioral services for children and their families, minor in neuroscience, and CUGS in I/O Psychology.
 In conjunction with Rowan Global Learning and Partnerships, we also offer a fully online BA in Psychology and 3+1 BA in Psychology options with Rowan College at Gloucester County and Rowan College at Burlington County.
-The department administers the following graduate programs: MA in Clinical Mental Health Counseling, the MA in Applied Behavior Analysis, jointly administers the MA in School Psychology with the College of Education, and PhD in Clinical Psychology.
-The department also offers a Certificate of Advanced Graduate Study (CAGS) in ABA, CAGS in Mental Health Counseling, and a post-baccalaureate certificate in ABA.
+We also offer three masters programs (Clinical Mental Health Counseling, Applied Behavior Analysis, School Psychology) and a PhD in Clinical Psychology.